Can a Pagdi Shop Be Vacated by the Owner? — Legal Reality Explained

 With alternate space/compensation

-Nuisance or misuse
+Nuisance or Abuse

 Sec.
 16(1)(c)

-Damaging or illegal use of premises
+Premises, damaging or illegal use of

 Owner’s Reality Check

 An owner cannot evict instantly.
-They must:
+They have to:

 • Serve a legal notice